Support Services Available

 Peer Support Group:

-While discussion topics will depend on the needs and interests of participants, some topics might include: stress management; self-care; balancing academics, work and personal life; navigating institutional barriers and harms; connection, isolation & loneliness, particularly in the context of COVID-19 and online learning.
+While discussion topics will depend on the needs and interests of participants, some topics might include: stress management; self-care; balancing academics, work and personal life; navigating institutional barriers and harms; connection, isolation & loneliness, particularly in the context of COVID-19; return to campus and emotional safety.
 The purpose of this group is to facilitate connections and to share resources and coping strategies within a community of peers who have similar or shared experiences.